 The Point spread odds in MD

-An alternative to betting on the Moneyline or a “straight-up” bet is the option to bet on the point spread.
+An alternative to betting on the Moneyline or a “straight-up” bet is the option to bet on the point spread in MD.
 The most popular type of sports wagering in MD is based on a “point spread.”
 The point spread is also referred to as “the equalizer” because its purpose is to create a level playing field even when two teams are playing each other.
 In baseball, a point spread is referred to as a “run line.”

-Example of a Points spread bet
+Example of a Points spread odds

 For example, suppose team A is last in the league, and they are playing team B, who is first in the league.
 In that case, the matchup is skewed in favor of team B. Meaning, the MD sportsbook operators will create a “point spread” that brings both bets to equal betting odds – this is usually -110 odds meaning that you must bet $110 to win $100.

 So, if Team A +150 vs. Team B -170, the point spread may be Team A +14.5 (-110 odds) and Team B -14.5 (-110 odds).
 Since team A is deemed less likely to win, they are the underdog.